anxp/Wordpress-Simple-Parser/README.md

 Simple website parser suitable for Wordpress blogs (but maybe for other websites with some edits).
 Parser uses "Simple HTML DOM" library.

-Parser need MySQL database, query for creating correct DB see at the botoom of this readme.
+Parser need MySQL database, query for creating correct DB see in file create-table.sql in this project.

 How it works?